howardtuan/OpenPediCare/README.md

 ```

 If no AI key is configured, OpenPediCare uses a local mock fallback so the UI and workflow can still be tested.
 Do not use mock output for production clinical documents.

-## Optional Four-Panel Comics

-Comic generation uses OpenAI image generation.
-The “Generate comic” button appears only when an image key is configured:

 ```text
 OPENAI_IMAGE_API_KEY=your_openai_image_key